syncfusion-content/xamarin-docs/Xamarin/AutoComplete/Overview.md

 ---
 layout: post
-title: Overview of Xamarin.Forms AutoComplete Control | Syncfusion
+title: Overview of Xamarin.Forms AutoComplete Control | Syncfusion®
-description: Learn here all about overview of Syncfusion Xamarin.Forms AutoComplete control, its elements, and more.
+description: Learn here all about overview of Syncfusion® Xamarin.Forms AutoComplete control, its elements, and more.
 platform: xamarin
 control: SfAutoComplete
 documentation: ug